Arktic-py/TuniBot/README.md

 1. **Issue Tracker**: Visit the "Issues" tab on the Tuny-bot GitHub repository and open a new issue.
 Describe the problem you're facing or submit your feedback, and the developers will address it promptly.

-2. **Contact the Developer**: You can directly reach out to the bot's developer, Arktic, on Discord by sending a message to `Arktic#1588` or `arktic0`.
-Arktic will be glad to assist you and answer any questions you may have.
+2. **Contact Me**: You can directly reach out to the bot's me on Discord by sending a message to `Arktic#1588` or `arktic0`.
+I will be glad to assist you and answer any questions you may have.

 We hope Tuny-bot brings joy, utility, and entertainment to your Discord server.
 Enjoy exploring the various features and make the most of this impressive bot!